learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 Try to debug this code using `console.log()`.

-To start,, `console.log()` will be our main `console` debugging method.
+To start, `console.log()` will be our main `console` debugging method.
-However, you'll probably encounter the following two `console` methods, `error()` and `warn()`.
+However, you'll also probably encounter the following two `console` methods, `error()` and `warn()`.

 ## Demonstrate `console.error()`